Purchasing miniature Dachshund puppies can be a great way to get a new dog for your family. Here’s everything you need to know.

 I have had some of my miniature dachshunds live 17-19 years of age.

-One of the keys is proper feeding and not allowing them to become obese.
+One of the keys to helping a dog live longer is proper feeding and not allowing them to become obese.

 They also like to play with toys, and they love to perform for their owners.

 Miniature dachshund puppies need to be socialized at a young age, so it is important to start training your puppy early.